-18th International Conference on Renewable Mobility "Fuels of the Future" on 18-22thof January 2021 in Berlin
+18th International Conference on Renewable Mobility "Fuels of the Future" on 18.to 22 January 2021 in Berlin

 Fuels of the future 2021 welcomes national and international participants including representatives from the raw material collecting and processing industry, the biofuel, mineral oil and automotive industry, the chemical industry, the transport and logistics sector, certification systems as well as from politics, science and research.